Sick Man Gets Better After His Horse Visits Him At The Hospital

-One of Mena's physicians, Dr. Daniel Souto Silveira, said that after Esquilador's visit the improvement in his health was like from night to day.
+One of Mena's physicians, Dr. Daniel Souto Silveira, said that after Esquilador's visit, the improvement in Mena's health was like night to day.
 Not only had his mood lifted and his appetite returned, Mena now found the strength to start taking steps with a walker.

 "It was surprising to me," Silveira told newspaper Zero Hora, adding that a transformation seemed to occur the moment Mena and Esquilador reunited.
 "He transmitted love and the horse reciprocated, doing something the animal couldn't imagine: saving his life."

 Since that visit, the health benefits it inspired in Mena have been so dramatic that his stay at the hospital is no longer indefinite.
 Barring any unforeseen complications, he is now expected to be discharged this week — to continue down his road to recovery nearer to the horse who led him back to it after he'd lost the way.